 If you don’t like it, go back to the national brand.
 Just about every store will give you a refund or exchange the store brand for the national brand.

-Impulse buys are the enemy of your wallet when you’re grocery shopping.
-All those extra splurge items you grab on the way to checkout are like small leaks that can sink your financial ship.
+Impulse buys are the enemy of your wallet.
+All those extra items you grab on the way to check out are like small leaks that can sink your financial ship.

 The remedy?
 Make a shopping list and stick to it.